Curious Cat Culture in Ancient Egypt: Did They Worship Cats?

-Breeding and mummifying cats was an entire economy unto itself.
+Breeding and mummifying cats was an economy unto itself.

-Demand outweighed supply, and ancient Egypt responded by opening the first documented catteries in the ancient world.
+Demand outweighed supply, and Egyptians responded by opening the first documented catteries in the ancient world.

-Cat cult worshipping centers and temples of cat goddesses needed offerings for their gods, and people needed funerary goods for the afterlife.
+Cat cults and temples needed offerings for their gods and people needed funerary goods for the afterlife.

-Ancient Egyptians believed they could take all their worldly possessions with them into the afterlife for eternity, which meant fluffy the cat, was coming too!
+Egyptians believed they could take their worldly possessions with them into the afterlife which meant fluffy the cat, was coming too!

 It's safe to say local Egyptians took inspiration from the royals.